-For the MicroEJ Simulator, the platform is supplied with a set of software widgets that generically support a range of input devices, such as buttons, joysticks and touchscreens, and output devices such as pixelated displays and LEDs.
+The MicroEJ Simulator provides all features of MicroUI library.
+The three engines are grouped together in a module called Front Panel.
+The Front Panel is supplied with a set of software widgets that generically support a range of input devices such as buttons, joysticks and touchscreens, and output devices such as displays and LEDs.
 With the help of the Front Panel Designer tool that forms part of the MicroEJ Workbench the user must define a front panel mock-up using these widgets.
-The user must provide a set of listeners that connects the input widgets to event generators.
-The user may choose to simulate events that will ultimately come from a special-purpose input device using one of the standard input widgets; the listener will do the necessary translation.
-The user must also supply, in Java, a display extension that adapts the supplied display widget to the specifics of the hardware being simulated.